 (3) Generally the loan or bonds to fund the project have a fixed term and defined average interest rate.
 In the case of the Three Condo and Del Mar Drive Area Projects, the term is 20-years at an anticipated average interest rate of 3%.
 Thus the assessments are due over a term of 20 years, with an assessed interest of 3% on the unpaid balance.

 (4) If additional properties connect within a sewer district they are assessed at the same rate.
 The property values are determined at the same year as the other properties.
 In the case of the Federal Road North District, the basis year is 1983, the last year revaluations occurred.
 It was the 1983 values used to determine the original assessment.
 In the case of the Three Condo District the basis year is 2006 and for the Del Mar Drive Area District the basis year is 2011.
-The value of additional properties in the basis year is calculated based on a government published construction cost index for Connecticut and is viewable here.
+Data from:

 (5) A property owner can elect to prepay the entire Benefit Assessment.
 That will avoid future bills and interest payments.
 However, if too many properties do that, there will not be the income flow to pay the loan.
 In that case, the funds may come either from (a) additional properties connecting or (2) State Statues allow for a supplemental assessment to assure the bonds are paid.
 That has never occurred in Brookfield.

 (6) As additional properties come on a district, the potential exists to lower the amount that the original properties are assessed.
-However, a property that has pre-paid is not eligible for a rebate.
+However, a property that has pre-paid has saved interest payments and is not eligible for a rebate.

 (7) Capital Recovery Fee in Districts with a bond paid off: Where does the money go?